Sales Tax on Groceries by State

 - Most states don’t require a sales tax on groceries.

-- Even if a state does require sales tax on groceries, many tax them at a reduced rate.
+- Even if a state does tax groceries, it may be at a reduced rate.

-- Because studies show that the most food-insecure counties in the US are ones with a grocery tax, more states are now considering abolishing their sales tax on groceries.
+- Studies show that the most food-insecure counties in the US are ones with a grocery tax; more states are now considering abolishing their sales tax on groceries.

 Most states don’t require you to pay sales tax on groceries, like bread and vegetables.
 However, there are a few states that do, with sales tax rates varying.
 This comes as inflation remains high on several food items, causing Americans to pay more out of pocket than ever before.